Caversham Prep pupils are high achievers.

 Our Year 6 pupils have gone on to a range of Senior Schools to suit their needs.
 27 Senior Schools (UK) and 2 abroad: including Grammar Schools, and top sets in Maintained Schools.

-Annam won The ISA National Shakespeare Competition.
-There are 664 ISA schools.
+Then, Annam Bhatti won the ISA National Shakespeare Competition.
+There are 651 ISA schools.
+She went to Stratford to receive her prize.

-Georgia (then Year 5) was runner-up in the ISA National Prose Competition.
+Georgia Robinson came runner-up in the ISA National Prose Competition.

-Three children won 4 Music Scholarships to three Independent Senior Schools, unprecedented in one year group.
+• Alec, Otto, and Annam won 4 Music Scholarships to three schools, unprecedented in one year group (Blue Coats, Leighton Park and Crosfields).

-Leighton Park School awarded a child their The Headmaster’s Award.
-Our second time in the past three years.
+• Leighton Park awarded their The Headmaster’s Award to Alec.
+(Our second time in the past three years).

-Five candidates were offered places to Reading Blue Coat School, again unprecedented in one year group.
+• Five candidates were offered places to Reading Blue Coat School, another first for one year group.

-Three children were offered Five Grammar School places.
+• Three children were offered Five Grammar School places between them.
+Sanskriti accepted Kendrick.

-A child won a place at Magdalen College School; a new school to add to the list of 36 (now 37) schools that our children have been offered places to in the past.
+• Otto won a place at Magdalen College School; a new school to add to the 36 (now 37) schools that our children have been offered places to in the past fifteen years.

 Key Stage 1, InCAS Summative Results 2022